geodynamics/pylith/docs/user/examples/subduction-2d/common-information.md

 * `pylithapp.journal.info` Parameters that control the verbosity of the output written to stdout for the different components.
 * `pylithapp.mesh_generator` Parameters for importing the finite-element mesh.
 * `pylithapp.problem` Parameters that define the boundary value problem and it solution, such as the type of solver, solution fields.
-* `pylithapp.problem.materials` Paramters that specify the governing equation and bulk rheologies.
+* `pylithapp.problem.materials` Parameters that specify the governing equation and bulk rheologies.

 The physical properties for each material are specified in spatial database files.
 For example, the elastic properties for the continental crust are in `mat_concrust.spatialdb`.